parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 testing infrastructure will then first work upon opening a pull request).

-Once all changes are implemented or feedback by other developers is required/helpful open a pull request again the master branch of the main repository.
+Once all changes are implemented or feedback by other developers is required/helpful open a pull request again the `develop` branch of the main repository.

 In that pull request refer to the issue that you have addressed.